The Best of Two Extremes

 May 2nd.
 Ferrol, Galicia, Spain.

 Still no sign of waves.
 Nature is abundant, air is fresh, beaches and hills are both picturesque and verdant.
 But still, no waves.”

-We have been camped on a hilltop overlooking the sea somewhere outside the ghostly town of Ferrol for days.
+We have been camping on a hilltop overlooking the sea somewhere outside the ghostly town of Ferrol for days.

-So far, we had found all of the above but waves – which has made us reconsider our plan.
+So far, we had found all of the above… but no waves – which has made us reconsider our plan.

 The others rise from their portable homes.

 Witnessing that nothing happened with the swell, sit by the fire to sip on coffee and discuss an alternative.

 At some point in the conversation, with all gazes pinned to the map that balanced atop someone’s travel pillow, a voice mutters “let’s go to Portugal”.
 It was strange that we hadn’t yet thought of this.

 Perhaps we wanted to dig into Galicia’s peculiarities so bad that our desire ended up limiting our chance to see (and feel) all shades of gray out there.

 We gather our surf knowledge about Europe (which isn’t much) and agree that if we are to find waves in Portugal, it will be in Sagres.